-The City shall use an objective analytical approach to determine whether it can afford to issue new general purpose debt (General Obligation bonds, tax notes, public property finance contractual obligations and Certificates of Obligation) beyond what it retires each year.
-This process shall take into consideration any potential impact to the City's credit ratings, the growth in the City's taxable assessed value, applicable State laws and the targeted debt service tax rate.
+The City shall use an objective analytical approach to determine whether it can afford to issue new general purpose debt (General Obligation bonds, tax notes, and Certificates of Obligation) beyond what it retires each year.
+This process shall take into consideration any potential impact to the City's credit ratings, the growth in the City's taxable assessed value, and the targeted debt service tax rate.
 The process shall also examine the direct costs and benefits of the proposed expenditures.
 The decision on whether or not to issue new debt shall be based on these costs and benefits, the current conditions of the municipal bond market, and the City's ability to "afford" new debt as determined by the aforementioned standards.